 - What regulations from my Sector Development Plan were extended citywide?

 The City has adopted several Arroyo Corridor Plans as Rank 3 Plans.
-Under the old system (prior to the Integrated Development Ordinance or "IDO"), some of these plans had regulations (i.e. zoning regulations) that applied to private property developed next to these arroyos.
+Under the old system (prior to the Integrated Development Ordinance or "IDO"), some of these plans had regulations (such as zoning regulations) that applied to private property developed next to these arroyos.
 Those regulations were moved into the IDO when it was adopted in 2017, and the adopting legislation (O-17-49) changed the status of the Arroyo Corridor Plans to be Resource Management Plans with policies that guide the maintenance of arroyos.

 Summaries of Arroyo Corridor Plans with regulations that moved to the IDO: